I retired last year due to COPD. Cabin fever set in recently, and I wanted to see if I could be social again.

 You might need a plan B if a friend seems to misunderstand your condition despite your efforts to inform them in advance.
 I’m always prepared to explain COPD.

 I tell people that chronic obstructive pulmonary disease is a lung condition that makes breathing very hard.
-Damaged lungs can’t expel carbon dioxide to allow fresh air containing oxygen in.
-Someone with COPD becomes very short of breath during any kind of exertion.
+Damaged lungs can’t expel carbon dioxide very well, which doesn’t allow deep inhalations of oxygen-rich air.
+Someone with COPD can become very short of breath during any exertion.

-COPD is often caused by smoking.
-But there can be other causes.
-Medications help.
-But COPD is a lifelong and incurable disease of the lungs.
+COPD is often caused by smoking, but there can be other causes.
+Medications may help slow the condition’s progress, but COPD is a lifelong and incurable disease of the lungs.

 Share how their words can hurt you